CHARM-BDF/charmgpt/custom-mcp-servers/grant-fetch-mcp/output/converted.md

 As applicable for the project proposed, reviewers will consider each of the following items, but will not give scores for these items, and should not consider them in providing an overall impact score.

 Authentication of Key Biological and/or Chemical Resources

 For projects involving key biological and/or chemical resources, evaluate the brief plans proposed for identifying and ensuring the validity of those resources.

 Budget and Period of Support

 Evaluate whether the budget and the requested period of support are fully justified and reasonable in relation to the proposed research.

-### # 2\.
+## 2\.
 Review and Selection Process

-Applications will be evaluated for scientific and technical merit by (an) appropriate Scientific Review Group(s) convened by Center for Scientific Review (CSR), in accordance with [NIH peer review policy and procedures](//grants.nih.gov/grants/guide/url_redirect.php?id=11154), using the stated [review criteria](file:///C:/Users/mckenziene/AppData/Local/Microsoft/Windows/INetCache/Content.Outlook/13V4QPZR/Research%20Draft.doc#_1._Criteria).
+Applications will be evaluated for scientific and technical merit by (an) appropriate Scientific Review Group(s) convened by NCATS, in accordance with [NIH peer review policy and procedures](//grants.nih.gov/grants/guide/url_redirect.php?id=11154), using the stated review criteria.
 Assignment to a Scientific Review Group will be shown in the eRA Commons.

 As part of the scientific peer review, all applications will receive a written critique.

 Applications may undergo a selection process in which only those applications deemed to have the highest scientific and technical merit (generally the top half of applications under review) will be discussed and assigned an overall impact score.

+[Appeals](https://grants.nih.gov/grants/policy/nihgps/html5/section_2/2.4.2_appeals_of_initial_scientific_review.htm) of initial peer review will not be accepted for applications submitted in response to this NOFO.

-Applications will be assigned on the basis of established PHS referral guidelines to the appropriate NIH Institute or Center.
+Applications will be assigned to the appropriate NIH Institute or Center.
 Applications will compete for available funds with all other recommended applications submitted in response to this NOFO.
-Following initial peer review, recommended applications will receive a second level of review by the appropriate national Advisory Council or Board.
+Following initial peer review, recommended applications will receive a second level of review by the NCATS Advisory Council.
 The following will be considered in making funding decisions:

 -   Scientific and technical merit of the proposed project as determined by scientific peer review.
 -   Availability of funds.
 -   Relevance of the proposed project to program priorities.

 If the application is under consideration for funding, NIH will request "just-in-time" information from the applicant as described in the [NIH Grants Policy Statement Section 2.5.1.
 Just-in-Time Procedures](//grants.nih.gov/grants/guide/url_redirect.php?id=82418).
 This request is not a Notice of Award nor should it be construed to be an indicator of possible funding.

 Prior to making an award, NIH reviews an applicant’s federal award history in SAM.gov to ensure sound business practices.
 An applicant can review and comment on any information in the Responsibility/Qualification records available in SAM.gov.
 NIH will consider any comments by the applicant in the Responsibility/Qualification records in SAM.gov to ascertain the applicant’s integrity, business ethics, and performance record of managing Federal awards per 2 CFR Part 200.206 “Federal awarding agency review of risk posed by applicants.”
 This provision will apply to all NIH grants and cooperative agreements except fellowships.

-### # 3\.
+## 3\.
 Anticipated Announcement and Award Dates

 After the peer review of the application is completed, the PD/PI will be able to access his or her Summary Statement (written critique) via the [eRA Commons](//grants.nih.gov/grants/guide/url_redirect.php?id=11123).
 Refer to Part 1 for dates for peer review, advisory council review, and earliest start date.

 Information regarding the disposition of applications is available in the [NIH Grants Policy Statement Section 2.4.4 Disposition of Applications](//grants.nih.gov/grants/guide/url_redirect.php?id=82416).

-# Section VI.
+## Section VI.
 Award Administration Information

-### # 1\.
+## 1\.
 Award Notices

 A Notice of Award (NoA) is the official authorizing document notifying the applicant that an award has been made and that funds may be requested from the designated HHS payment system or office.
 The NoA is signed by the Grants Management Officer and emailed to the recipient’s business official.

 In accepting the award, the recipient agrees that any activities under the award are subject to all provisions currently in effect or implemented during the period of the award, other Department regulations and policies in effect at the time of the award, and applicable statutory provisions.

-Recipients must comply with any funding restrictions described in [Section IV.6.
-Funding Restrictions](#_6._Funding_Restrictions).
+Recipients must comply with any funding restrictions described in

+## Section IV.6.
+Funding Restrictions

+.
 Any pre-award costs incurred before receipt of the NoA are at the applicant's own risk.
 For more information on the Notice of Award, please refer to the [NIH Grants Policy Statement Section 5.
 The Notice of Award](https://grants.nih.gov/grants/policy/nihgps/HTML5/section_5/5_the_notice_of_award.htm) and NIH Grants & Funding website, see [Award Process.](https://grants.nih.gov/grants/pre-award-process.htm#award)

 Institutional Review Board or Independent Ethics Committee Approval: Recipient institutions must ensure that protocols are reviewed by their IRB or IEC.
 To help ensure the safety of participants enrolled in NIH-funded studies, the recipient must provide NIH copies of documents related to all major changes in the status of ongoing protocols.

-### # 2\.
+## 2\.
 Administrative and National Policy Requirements

 The following Federal wide and HHS-specific policy requirements apply to awards funded through NIH:

 -   The rules listed at [2 CFR Part 200](https://www.ecfr.gov/current/title-2/subtitle-A/chapter-II/part-200), Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 -   All NIH grant and cooperative agreement awards include the [NIH Grants Policy Statement](//grants.nih.gov/grants/guide/url_redirect.php?id=11120) as part of the terms and conditions in the Notice of Award (NoA).
 The NoA includes the requirements of this NOFO.
 For these terms of award, see the [NIH Grants Policy Statement Part II: Terms and Conditions of NIH Grant Awards, Subpart A: General](//grants.nih.gov/grants/guide/url_redirect.php?id=11120) and [Part II: Terms and Conditions of NIH Grant Awards, Subpart B: Terms and Conditions for Specific Types of Grants, Recipients, and Activities](//grants.nih.gov/grants/guide/url_redirect.php?id=11159).
 -   If a recipient receives an award, the recipient must follow all applicable nondiscrimination laws.
 The recipient agrees to this when registering in SAM.gov.
 The recipient must also submit an Assurance of Compliance ([HHS-690](https://www.hhs.gov/sites/default/files/form-hhs690.pdf)).
 To learn more, see the [Laws and Regulations Enforced by the HHS Office for Civil Rights website](https://www.hhs.gov/civil-rights/for-providers/laws-regulations-guidance/laws/index.html).
     -   HHS recognizes that NIH research projects are often limited in scope for many reasons that are nondiscriminatory, such as the principal investigator’s scientific interest, funding limitations, recruitment requirements, and other considerations.
 Thus, criteria in research protocols that target or exclude certain populations are warranted where nondiscriminatory justifications establish that such criteria are appropriate with respect to the health or safety of the subjects, the scientific study design, or the purpose of the research.
 For additional guidance regarding how the provisions apply to NIH grant programs, please contact the Scientific/Research Contact that is identified in Section VII under Agency Contacts of this NOFO.

 All federal statutes and regulations relevant to federal financial assistance, including those highlighted in [NIH Grants Policy Statement Section 4 Public Policy Requirements, Objectives and Other Appropriation Mandates.](https://grants.nih.gov/grants/policy/nihgps/HTML5/section_4/4_public_policy_requirements__objectives_and_other_appropriation_mandates.htm)